GSaiki26/poliwarden/README.md

 > By enabling multiple protocol features, ensure that the ports of the protocols are different.
 > Also, if any protocol feature is enabled, the application won't start.

-Currently, the following features are available:
+Currently, the following protocols are available:
 - `http` (protocol): Enables the HTTP server.
 (Can't use the client's certificate for the identification)
 - `https` (protocol): Enables the HTTPS server.
-- `surrealdb` (database): Enables the PostgreSQL database.

 ## Configuration 🛠️